subsite/slender-site/pages/suomeksi/free-stuff.md

 https://github.com/subsite/misc-scripts

 ## Git Cheatsheet

 Yet another Git cheatsheet.
-Hosted on Bitbucket.
+Hosted on Bitbucket. https://bitbucket.org/subsite/git-cheatsheet

-https://bitbucket.org/subsite/git-cheatsheet

 ## VirtualBass

 A virtual electric bass application try it out!

-Based on the new audio features of HTML5.
+Based on the audio features of HTML5.
 Built mainly with PHP and jQuery.
 Licence: Free to use.